A sharp threshold for collapse of the random triangular group: Introduction

-Our second result shows that in $\rtg$ collapsibility has a `sharp' threshold.
-Let us remark first that this property is monotone, i.e. if a group $\langle S | R \rangle$ is trivial then for any $R'\supseteq R$ the group $\langle S | R' \rangle$ is trivial as well.
-Hence, by a well known argument (see Bollob\'as and Thomason~\cite{BT}), there exists a `coarse' threshold function for collapsibility i.e. there exists a function $\theta(n)$ such that if $p(n)/\theta(n)\to 0$, then a.a.s. $\rtg$ is non-trivial, whereas for $p(n)/\theta(n)\to\infty $ a.a.s. $\rtg$ collapses.
-We show that in fact collapsibility has a sharp threshold, namely the following holds.
+Note that the property that a group is trivial is monotone, i.e. if $\pres$ is trivial then for any $R'\supseteq R$ the group $\langle S\ |\ R' \rangle$ is trivial as well.
+Hence, by a well known argument of Bollob\'as and Thomason~\cite{BT}, there exists a `coarse' threshold function for collapsibility i.e. there exists a function $\theta(n)$ such that if $p(n)/\theta(n)\to 0$, then a.a.s. $\rtg$ is non-trivial, whereas for $p(n)/\theta(n)\to\infty $ a.a.s. $\rtg$ collapses to the trivial group.
+However, the result of Antoniuk, \L uczak and \'{S}wi\c{a}tkowski~\cite{ALS2013} and their conjecture we have just mentioned suggest that $\rtg$ collapses more rapidly, i.e. that the collapsibility has a `sharp' threshold.
+Our main result states that this is indeed the case.